Hello, fellow travel lovers!

 It was the middle of a long holiday weekend, and with clear skies ahead, I braced myself for the crowds and set off by car at 5:30 AM.

-The first cable car was at 7:30 AM, so I made the effort to wake up early!
-But thanks to that, I was able to start the day feeling great.
+The first cable car departs at 7:30 AM, so I really pushed myself to wake up early!

 The Steepest Cable Car in Kanto!
 A Quick Ride to Mitake Mountain Station